MESD/SettingsBundle/README.md

 A `Symfony2` bundle for managing settings.
-The bundles intention is to manage application or user settings, not `Symfony2` framework or bundle configuration items, the latter already being well handled within Symfony's configuration component.
+The bundles intention is to manage application or user settings, not `Symfony2` framework or bundle configuration items, the latter already being well handled with Symfony's configuration component.

 The SettingsBundle stores settings in a ORM supported database using two small tables.
 Settings can be defined as a String, Integer, Float, Boolean, or Array.
 You define the